Home » Blog » Web development » How to send an email using SMTP in Localhost (WAMP) for PHP&WordPress

 auth_password=your_password

-2-factor authentication on Google Account issue (Solved)
+Two-factor authentication on the Google Account

 [mail function]